sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1500 - draft-gpt3-question.md

 Example 2
 ----

-The following example shows using the Summarizer method and the Topic method to extract the following information from a lease:
+The following example shows using the Question method to extract information from a lease.

-- monthly rent
-- payment frequency
-- payment due date

 **Config**